Name ExoWorlds (2022)

-Name an exoplanet and it's star : an opportunity for everyone
+Name an exoplanet and its parent star : an opportunity for everyone

 NameExoWorlds 2022 is a collaboration between the Executive Committee Working Group on Exoplanetary Systems Nomenclature and the IAU Office for Astronomy Outreach.
 The National Vetting Process will be facilitated by the National Outreach Coordinator (NOC) India, other national IAU representatives and representatives from the national astronomy community.